kode4food/ale/docstring/concat.md

 tags: ["sequence", "comprehension"]
 ---

 Creates a lazy sequence whose content is the result of concatenating the elements of each provided sequence.
-In order to immediately materialize a complete concatenated sequence, use the `concat!` function.
+To immediately materialize a complete concatenated sequence, use the `concat!` function.

 #### An Example